MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 is likely going to cause UB](https://doc.rust-lang.org/nomicon/aliasing.html), but converting it to an immutable reference is slightly more likely be safe.

+Postfix edit: It's definitely not guaranteed to be safe

 ```rust
 fn proc_lseek(file: &kernel::bindings::file,
     offset: kernel::bindings::loff_t,